 - You can read about my past visits here, here and here.

-3. Planetarium, National Museum - The newly opened Planetarium is absolutely worth a visit for the dome projector show alone.
+The newly opened Planetarium is absolutely worth a visit for the dome projector show alone.
 Just remember no kids under 4 years are allowed.

 - Student 30php, Adult 50php

 - Tuesday - Saturday show times are 9 am 10:30 am 1 pm 2:30 pm 4 pm